nsidc/ms2gt/00README.txt

 grid_convert) can be used to convert lat-lon or col-row pairs to col-row or lat-lon pairs, respectively.
 Type grid_convert.pl without any parameters to get the syntax.

+As of 0.17, mod02.pl has been modified to include support for outputting the sine and cosine of sensor azimuth and solar azimuth angles as either floating-point values or as signed integers scaled by 30000.
+This required additional changes to extract_ancil.pro.
+Type mod02.pl without any parameters for the syntax.
+Also, modis_ancillary_read.pro was modified so that 360 is no longer added to scaled ancillary values that are less than 0.